 Q: I NEED ACCESS TO MY OFFICE, WHAT CAN I DO?

-A: If you need access to your office or need to come to campus for a short period of time, please contact public safety at 617.349.8888 to inform them of your plans.
+A: If you need access to your office or need to come to campus for a short period of time, please contact Michele Trifiro (email@example.com) to receive authorization and instructions.

 Q: WHAT KIND OF CLEANING IS BEING DONE ON CAMPUS?

-A: We have adjusted our campus cleaning protocols and buildings are being cleaned up to two times a day, with special emphasis on frequently touched areas.
+A: We have adjusted our campus cleaning protocols, with special emphasis on frequently touched areas.

 Q: WILL TRAVEL TO OVERSEAS CONFERENCES BE ALLOWED?

 A: No. All Lesley-sponsored foreign travel has been suspended until further notice.

 Q: WILL TRAVEL WITHIN THE UNITED STATES BE PERMITTED?

 A: Any essential work-related domestic travel via airplane or Amtrak requires Cabinet-level approval, even if you have already obtained department approval.

 Q: WHAT ABOUT PERSONAL/VACATION TRAVEL?